CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 There are three ways you can run a shell script:
 1. As an argument to `bash`.
 If you run `bash /path/to/your/get-top-git-contributors`, your script will be run.
 2. By making the script executable.
-If you run `chmod a+x /path/to/your/get-top-git-contributors`, you can then run your script by putting its path into your terminal (e.g. by running `/path/to/your/get-top-git-contributors` or `./get-top-git-contributors` if you're in its directory).
+You do this by running  `chmod a+x /path/to/your/get-top-git-contributors` once.
+After this, you can run your script by putting its path into your terminal.
+This means running `/path/to/your/get-top-git-contributors`, or `./get-top-git-contributors` if you're in the same directory as the script.
 3. By making the script executable and putting it on your `$PATH`.
 Once you have done this, you can run it by name: `get-top-git-contributors`.

 #### Make some shell scripts (20 minutes)

 Make a shell script (it can do whatever you want - print something, look up git information, or something else completely!).
 Run it via all three of the ways described above.
 Run it from a few different working directories.

+If you aren't sure what shell script to write, try to write a script which does all of the following:
+* Outputs the current date and time (using the `date` command).
+* Outputs the current working directory (using the `pwd` command).
+* Outputs the current user's username (using the `whoami` command).
+* Outputs a friendly message to the user, e.g. saying "I hope you have a good day" (using the `echo` command).

 ### Running previous commands